CSCfi/csc-user-guide/docs/cloud/rahti/gpu.md

 ```

 ## Limitations
 At the moment, It is not possible to request a fraction of GPU.
 At least, a single or more GPU has to be requested.
-Also, keep in mind that the GPU resources are scares and at times your GPU request might stay in a pending state until resources become available system-wide.
+Also, keep in mind that the GPU resources are scarce and at times your GPU request might stay in a pending state until resources become available system-wide.